 Oh hey there!
 Today I am joining in with a couple friends to share our home this spring.
 Thanks for stopping by my tour today!
 So glad to have you here!
 Once you’re done visiting my home, make sure you stop by my friend Serena’s Spring Home Tour.
 Though, it maybe isn’t as perfect as you’d imagine due to what is currently going on in the world– so welcome to my Spring Quarantine Style Home Tour.
 I didn’t buy much of anything, had no fresh flower, and mostly just fluffed up our typical day to day home.
 My style is typically a cozy minimal vibe, which is no different this season.
-I used to feel like more is more– but needing a little extra space to just live the last couple weeks has really made me even more aware of the importance of curating your home carefully so it can serve you and your family best allowing room to live and grow.
+I used to feel like more is more– but needing a little extra space to just live the last couple of weeks has really made me even more aware of the importance of curating your home carefully so it can serve you and your family best allowing room to live and grow.
+My friend was telling me about some granny flat builders Sydney wide that she hired to build a granny flat in her backyard.
+This is something I have wanted to do for ages and I really want to get one built in this house so I can be closer to my parents!
+This horrible time has taught me how important family is and having a granny flat would mean that I can see my parents whenever I like.
+I haven’t got one built yet but it’s definitely something I’m working on!
 So many of us are without a job right now due to this pandemic, others are doing their best to work from home, whilst being surrounded by family who can’t leave to blow off some steam, because there is a chance of catching COVID 19, which is 100% not what any of us want.
 Luckily you can look up tips on ‘How to Maximize Remote Working Experience During COVID-19‘ over on sites such as writeyboards.com if you are in need of some extra help.
 For now, let your mind relax as I take you on a guided tour of our quarantined home.

 I have been really into succulents this year, and I love the pots of them by my front door.
 The colors are so vibrant, they like neglect, and a couple of them are in bloom right now which has been speaking to my soul on a whole new level.
 I feel like these little succulents are teaching me that beauty doesn’t always need to be some high maintenance thing, there can be great growth and beauty when you simply live without needing or asking for much, just fulfilling your creator’s purpose is enough and actually more simple than we believe.
 I feel like this is a life lesson my plants are teaching me this year.